Engee documentation

 Details

-Vector of velocity values to build an interpolation table of torque and velocity values.
+A vector of velocity values for constructing an interpolation table of the correspondence between the values of torque and speed.

 Default value